-- 34.1 The Clerk shall be authorized to make minor corrections to any bylaw, minutes or other council document to eliminate technical or typographical errors prior to the by-law/document being signed. - 34.2 The Clerk be authorized to amend Appendix A and Appendix B should these sections of the Municipal Act be amended without council approval.
+- 34.1 The Clerk shall be authorized to make corrections to any by-law, minutes or other council document to eliminate technical or typographical errors prior to the by-law/document being signed. - 34.2 The Clerk be authorized to amend Appendix A and Appendix B should these sections of the Municipal Act be amended without council approval. - 34.3 The Clerk be authorized to amend Appendix C should this section require amending to facilitate an electronic meeting.